Vienna’s Christmas Markets

 Each with their own specialty – culinary, artisanal, thematic – they will leave no Christmas itch left unscratched.

-The grandiose architecture of Vienna’s Ringstrasse, a collection of imposing neo-gothic, renaissance, classical or baroque buildings, have often been compared to a wedding cake.
+The grandiose architecture of Vienna’s Ringstrasse, a collection of imposing neo-gothic, renaissance, classical or baroque buildings, has often been compared to a wedding cake.

 Vienna’s Christmas market is the icing on top.